Nicholas-Kho/npuzzle/readme.md

 The puzzle is solvable if $inversions + f = even$, where $f$ is defined as the number of rows the $0th$ tile is from the bottom of the grid.

 ### Inversion
-An inversion is defined as a pair of numbers <a appears before $b$ but
+- An inversion is defined as a pair of numbers where $a$ appears before $b$ and $a > b$
+- The grid may be flattened to a 1D array to check for inversions
+- $0$ is excluded from all inversion checks

 ## Heuristic Weights
 The heuristic is defined as $f(n) = g(n) + h(n$),